6 reasons to visit the Antarctic Peninsula

 Antarctica, Falklands & South Georgia in Comfort

-After a night in Ushuaia you embark your Antarctic ship and head out along the sheltered waters of the Beagle Channel.
-The crossing to Antarctica takes around two days, although this will very much be influenced by weather conditions.
-As you get closer to Antarctica, icebergs drifting north out of the Weddell Sea will start to be sighted.
+After a night in Ushuaia you embark your Antarctic ship and sail through the sheltered waters of the Beagle Channel to make the voyage to Antarctica across the Drake Passage.
+This takes takes around two days, subject to weather conditions.
+As you get closer to Antarctica, keep your eyes out for your first iceberg sighting.

-Most cruises first reach the South Shetland Islands, which are part of Antarctica but lie 75 miles west of the Peninsula.
+Most cruises sail via the South Shetland Islands, which are part of Antarctica but lie 75 miles (120 km) west of the Peninsula.
 This is also where the landing strip is on King George Island for those flying direct from Punta Arenas.

-• How many days is a typical Antarctic Peninsula cruise?
+• How long is an Antarctic Peninsula cruise?

 • How much does an Antarctic Peninsula Cruise cost?